Brent Amaker and the Rodeo – Take It By the Horns

-Insurance agent by day and costumed country star by night, Brent Amaker of Brent Amaker & the Rodeo is something of an enigma.
+Insurance agent by day and costumed country star by night, Brent Amaker of Brent Amaker and the Rodeo is something of an enigma.
 A Southerner in Seattle who channels the classic country spirit while at the same time subverting its tropes, owing as much to the persona-led art rock of Bowie and co. as the macho (so-called) authenticity of the genre’s heavy hitters.
 “We’re cowboys, living the spirit of the West,” Amaker explains.
 “We’re not really playing country music, but we’re playing cowboy music.
 ‘Western performance art’ is what I like to say.”
 Out early next year on Killroom Records, new album Philaphobia feels like the culmination of this spirit, and single ‘Take It By The Horns’ shows off the project’s infectiously energetic side.
 Watch the video directed and edited by Sean Downey below:

 Philaphobia is out on the 26th January via Killroom Records.